net-daemon/docs/docs/api/hass_model/hass_model_working_with_entities.md

 When using the code generator, a class derived from `Entity<TAttributes>` will be generated for each domain in Home Assitant.
 And along with it, a generated class with all the unique Attributes of the Entities of that domain.

 ## State Changes
-The API let you manage state very easy.
-This is based on the System.Reactive.
+The API lets you manage state very easy.
+This is based on System.Reactive.
 I will only do basic things here but please read up on [System.Reactive](http://introtorx.com/) to learn the true power of this way of handling events.

 Let´s start with a very basic example.
 If the motion sensors state turns to "on", turn on the `light.attic` light.